Structural and facade engineering for a new multi-storey office building in Shoreditch with an innovative timber frame.

 The Architectural Review Future Projects Award for Best Office 2022

-By using engineered timber for the building’s entire superstructure – including core and staircases – we have limited the Embodied Carbon for the building to just 165kgCO2e/m2.
-This is below the 2030 LETI target for office buildings
+By using engineered timber for the building’s entire superstructure – including core and staircases – we have limited the embodied carbon to just 165kgCO2e/m2, below the 2030 LETI target for office buildings.

 Our structures team was tasked with achieving long spans of up to 10 metres between internal columns within a restricted floor-to-ceiling height.
 Enabling these long spans, we specified high performance Laminated Veneer Lumber and designed internal beams as continuous over their supports, resulting in unconventional connections between beam and column.